brunorabelo/MultiChat/README.rst

 Dockerized MultiChat
 =========

-Based on the MultiChat developed by @andrewgodwin: https://github.com/andrewgodwin/channels-examples/tree/master/multichat

 This is a dockerized, ready for production real time chat built with Django and Channels.

+Totally based on the MultiChat developed by @andrewgodwin: https://github.com/andrewgodwin/channels-examples/tree/master/multichat

+The ideia of this project was to dockerize an application that used Django + Channels.
+I wanted to get familiar with putting together Channels and real time web communication on a production enviroment.
+So, I decided @andrewgodwin was a good and simple example of application to apply what I have learned.

 Basic example of a multi-room chatroom, with messages from all rooms a user is in multiplexed over a single WebSocket connection.